Find Affordable College Courses

 Hamden, CT

 With a ranking of #9, Quinnipiac University did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
-Located in the suburb of Hamden, Quinnipiac is a private not-for-profit college with a medium-sized student population.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a medium-sized student population.

 About 61% of the students majoring in communication and journalism at the school are women while 39% are male.